-Liability Car insurance is one of car insurance policies that contain three major parts.
+Liability Car insurance is one policy with three major parts.
 Firstly liability insurance for bodily injury.
 Secondly for property damage.
 Finally uninsured/underinsured motorists coverage.

 Liability auto insurance meaning and definition